YellowJacketLinux/GCC-Bootstrap/README.md

 A more elegant solution would have been to build the newer versions of those libraries to link GCC 7.5.0 against but I did not do that.

-After copying the tarball out of the BUILDROOT I booted into LFS 11.3, created a `/etc/ld.so.conf.d/bootstrap.conf` file containing `/opt/gcc750/lib`, unpacked the tarball in `/opt`, and then ran `/sbin/ldconfig` so that the GCC 7.5.0 build could load all the libraries it needed.
+After copying the compiled tarball out of the RPM `BUILDROOT` I booted into LFS 11.3, created a `/etc/ld.so.conf.d/bootstrap.conf` file containing `/opt/gcc750/lib`, unpacked the tarball in `/opt`, and then ran `/sbin/ldconfig` so that the GCC 7.5.0 build could load all the libraries it needed.

-To test that it working, I added `/opt/gcc750/bin` to patch and compiled the [hello.adb](hello.adb) program:
+To test that it working, I added `/opt/gcc750/bin` to my `$PATH` and compiled the [hello.adb](hello.adb) program:

     gnatmake hello.adb